Lia-Amoiridou/speech_modulation/README.md

 Processing of audio signals while experimenting with a variety of filters and frequencies.

-Project created as part of my MSc program in the University of Sheffield.
+The project was created as part of my MSc program in the University of Sheffield.